Willie Wallace: Career after retirement

 Retiring as a player in June 1977, he joined the coaching staff at Dundee.
 When this role ended he returned to APIA as a coach, eventually settling in Sydney and starting his own sports shop.

 In 2008, Tommy Burns, a former Celtic player and manager, died; Wallace helped organise a tribute match played on 31 May 2009 at Celtic Park, attended by over 35,000 people.
 The Celtic squad of the time defeated the 'Tommy Burns Select' team 11–4.
 In July of the same year, Wallace arranged a friendly match in Australia (where he had lived for the past 30 years) between Celtic and the local professional club Brisbane Roar; Celtic won 3–0.

 Coaching career

 Wallace took over coaching the Wollongong City side at the tail end of the 1982 campaign, replacing Ken Morton, relieving captain Chris Dunleavy of his caretaker duties.
 Wollongong finished third on the ladder, qualifying for the finals series, however they lost 0–2 to St George FC in the preliminary final.
-Wallace was retained for the 1983 campaign but the team recorded the lowest amount of wins in the league, finishing second last.
+Wallace was retained for the 1983 campaign but the team recorded the lowest number of wins in the league, finishing second last.
 Wallace was replaced by former socceroo, Adrian Alston for the 1984 season.